yapily-deepa/yapily-sdk-java/README.md

-#Yapily Java SDK
+# Yapily Java SDK
 [![GitHub version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=gh&type=6&v=0.0.1-SNAPSHOT&x2=0)](http://badge.fury.io/gh/boennemann%2Fbadges)

-This SDK can be used as a module or an example of how to connect to any bank integrated by Yapily.
+This SDK can be used as a module or an example of how to connect to any financial institution integrated by Yapily.

-##Requirements
+## Requirements

 To connect to the Yapily API, you will need to register your application at [https://dashboard.yapily.com]().